USS Vincennes (CL-64): Philippines, 1944

-The operations against the Palaus, however, turned out to be only a curtain-raiser for the show to come — the recapture of the Philippines.
+The operations against the Palaus, however, turned out to be only a curtain-raiser for the show to come – the recapture of the Philippines.
 Vincennes left the Palau group astern on 8 September for the southern Philippines.
-American carrier planes hit targets on the island of Mindanao on 9–10 September; the cruiser then screened the fast carriers as they conducted air strikes in the central Philippine Archipelago, hitting Negros, Leyte, Cebu, and the Bohol Islands from 12–14 September.
+American carrier planes hit targets on the island of Mindanao on 9–10 September; the cruiser then screened the fast carriers as they conducted air strikes in the central Philippine Archipelago, hitting Negros, Leyte, Cebu, and the Bohol Islands from 12 to 14 September.
 Vincennes then proceeded to the operating areas off Luzon where carrier air strikes were launched against Japanese sites ashore on 21–22 September.
 The slate of air operations resumed again within a few days, Vincennes screening the flattops as their planes struck Leyte, Cebu, and Negros.

 Vincennes left the operating areas soon thereafter, however, to replenish in the Carolines, reaching Ulithi on 1 October.
 Her stay in port was interrupted, however, by the presence of a typhoon in the vicinity.
 The light cruiser sortied for typhoon-evasion purposes on the 3rd, returning to port two days later.
 Resuming and completing the replenishment chores at Ulithi, Vincennes subsequently weighed anchor on 6 October with TF 38.

 Vincennes operated off Okinawa in the ensuing days, reaching the waters off that isle on 10 October.
 Planes from the carriers in the task groups conducted the first air strikes in that area while the ships in the screen stood poised for retaliation from shore.
-Many enemy planes closed the carriers and their escorting battleships, cruisers, destroyers, and destroyer escorts — most to no avail.
+Many enemy planes closed the carriers and their escorting battleships, cruisers, destroyers, and destroyer escorts – most to no avail.
 Friendly fighters on combat air patrol (CAP) duties overhead proved invaluable, knocking down many enemy aircraft that ventured too close.
 Included in the bag were a "Betty" and a Yokosuka P1Y "Frances".
-The enemy knew no set time to attack — Vincennes observed a "Betty" being shot down within sight of the ship during the task force's fueling-at-sea evolutions the next day.
+The enemy knew no set time to attack – Vincennes observed a "Betty" being shot down within sight of the ship during the task force's fueling-at-sea evolutions the next day.